 You may be surprised how much knowledge and insight your global teams can offer when they feel empowered to offer their thoughts.
 This could not only guide innovations and push your brand toward a brighter future, but giving your team members a voice makes it more likely they will want to stay with your organisation for the long term.

 Excite, inspire and empower people

 Great news is a great motivator, and it should be shared with all members of your company.
 It could be congratulating a team member on some excellent customer feedback.
 Or inspiring them with an effective training session.
 It could even be that your charity fundraiser got featured in the local paper.

 Whatever there is to celebrate, your internal communications strategy helps ensure you celebrate as a unit.
 People feel more connected and enthused with your brand, and morale is lifted going forward.

 A major aspect of having a clearly defined internal communications policy is ensuring your messaging remains consistent.
 Especially where your workforce is spread over countries and continents, maintaining your unique brand voice across these channels can be a real challenge without an organised plan.
 Your communications should always maintain harmony.

-This is the reason why part of our BAM™ solution is directed to support internal communications teams achieve that all-important consistency, from providing a central location for brand guidelines and handbooks to empowering them to create their own materials to their co-workers at home and further afield.
+This is the reason why part of our BAM by Papirfly™ solution is directed to support internal communications teams achieve that all-important consistency, from providing a central location for brand guidelines and handbooks to empowering them to create their own materials to their co-workers at home and further afield.